Robert Arthur (radio announcer)

 Born Joseph Arthur Prince in Kansas, Arthur studied journalism in college and began his career in Wichita.
 He was an anchorman at KOAT-TV in Albuquerque, New Mexico before coming to Los Angeles in the mid-1960s to work for KTLA/Channel 5.
-After two years at KNX, he started at KABC in 1969 as a newsman.
+He later moved to LA's KNX radio, and after two years at KNX, he moved to LA's KABC radio in 1969 as a newsman.

 He retired in 1990, to devote more time to a project setting up care homes for Alzheimer's patients in Long Beach.
-Arthur died March 25, 1997 at his home in Albuquerque.
+Arthur died March 25, 1997, at his home in Albuquerque.

 For their contribution to radio, Bob Arthur and Ken Minyard were awarded a Star on the Hollywood Walk of Fame at 6808 Hollywood Boulevard in Hollywood, California.